mlaroy/mikelaroy.ca/src/posts/basic-web-dev-2.md

 ### Fonts

 Finally, the `font-family` property let's us set the font we want to use.
 You'll notice that we have muliple ones here, separated by a comma.
 The browser will go left to right, and will only use the subsequent font if it can't find the first one.
 In this case, `Helvetica` is a system font on any Mac, but a Windows computer doesn't have it by default.
 So a Mac will render the page using Helvetica, and a Windows machine Arial.
-Finally, we use a more generic `sans-serif` in case any of the first ones fail.
+Finally, we use a more generic `sans-serif` in case both of the first ones fail.
 We'll look at using different font approaches and examining font services in a future post.

 ```css
 body {